Take it from me guys, Munich is one epic place to be.

-There’s nothing more magical than strolling through cute Christmas stalls with a warm gluhwein in hand.
+There’s nothing more magical than shopping in Munich with a warm gluhwein in hand, admiring the beauty of all the stalls’ handmade crafts.
 Munich has tons of markets open during the holidays, my favourites being Tollwood (a massive market/festival held at the site of Oktoberfest), the Medieval Christmas Market near Odeonsplatz (where you literally drink wine out of goblets) and the ever so quaint market at the Chinese Tower.

 Be sure to try a Feuerzangenbowle if you see them!
 While impossible to pronounce, this awesome treat is a traditional alcoholic drink in which a rum-soaked sugar cube is SET ON FIRE and then left to melt into your gluhwein.
 In other words, yes your drink will be on fire!
 It’s really cool, and quite delicious (though very potent).

 75. Enjoy a drink with the best view in the whole city.

 The China Moon Roof terrace of the Mandarin Oriental is world-famous for its incredible pool and view.
 Treat yo’self properly to a drink up here and soak in the incredible view of Munich’s Old Town.